belerico/prosviso_assignment_3/README.md

 ## BUGS
 Use Case :
-        -If you delete all the cards, and then from a User you try to add a new card (who doesn't exist) doing the submit you'll get an exception that we didn't managed
+    + If you delete all the cards, and then from a User you try to add a new card (who doesn't exist) doing the submit you'll get an exception that we didn't managed
-        -As similar in places you'll get an exception we didn't managed if there are not places and you want to add a place to an activity.
+    + As similar in places you'll get an exception we didn't managed if there are not places and you want to add a place to an activity.